poseidon/typhoon/docs/cl/digital-ocean.md

 #### DNS Zone

 Clusters create DNS A records `${cluster_name}.${dns_zone}` to resolve to controller droplets (round robin).
-This FQDN is used by workers and `kubectl` to access the apiserver.
+This FQDN is used by workers and `kubectl` to access the apiserver(s).
 In this example, the cluster's apiserver would be accessible at `nemo.do.example.com`.

-You'll need a registered domain name or subdomain registered in Digital Ocean Domains (i.e. DNS zones).
+You'll need a registered domain name or delegated subdomain in Digital Ocean Domains (i.e. DNS zones).
 You can set this up once and create many clusters with unique names.

 ```tf
 resource "digitalocean_domain" "zone-for-clusters" {